Jay-Idrees/UPenn-CyberSecurity-Penetration-Testing/README.md

 - git clone https://github.com/Dewalt-arch/pimpmykali.git
 - ./pimpmykali.sh

-ig gedit gives an error then use
+ig gedit gives an error then use.
 `xhost local:` or `xhost +SI:localuser:root` , the later only fixes the issue for a root user

 `ping 192.168.13.2 -c 1 > ip.txt ` - pings one time and then stores in a file